 Mistaken Belief of Pregnancy

-If either spouse entered the marriage based on the mistaken belief that the wife was pregnant with the husband's child, the marriage is voidable.
+If either spouse entered the marriage based on the mistaken belief that the wife was pregnant with her spouse's child, the marriage is voidable.

 North Carolina doesn't allow people to marry who are currently married, and also prohibits marriage between family members.
 Double first cousins may not marry.
 Double first cousins are so called because the siblings of one family marry the siblings of another family, e.g. two brothers marry two sisters.
 Also those who are more closely related than first cousins may not marry.